IBM/it-architecture-diagrams/README.md

 The IBM Design language includes details on the IBM v2 diagrams in [Technical Diagrams Design](https://www.ibm.com/design/language/infographics/technical-diagrams/design/) and [Technical Diagrams Usage](https://www.ibm.com/design/language/infographics/technical-diagrams/usage/).

-Diagram-as-Code is available for IBM v2 diagrams with [drawIT](https://igithub.com/IBM/drawit) which helps architects focus on the content rather than the actual layout, especially as future changes are made to diagrams..
+Diagram-as-Code is available for IBM v2 diagrams with [drawIT](https://github.com/IBM/drawit) which helps users focus on the content rather than the actual layout, especially as future changes are made to diagrams.

 <details><summary>Colors</summary>